prasad1987/DevOps-interview-questions-/Jenkins-Q.md

 ===================================================================

 Q3.
-What is the difference between Jenkins Credentials Manager and HashiCorp Vault?
+Jenkins Credentials Manager vs HashiCorp Vault

-“Jenkins Credentials Manager is primarily designed to securely store and provide credentials that Jenkins jobs need, such as SSH keys, API tokens, username/password credentials and secret files.
+“Jenkins Credentials Manager is mainly used to securely store credentials required by Jenkins jobs, such as passwords, API tokens, SSH keys, and secret files.

-HashiCorp Vault is a centralized enterprise secrets-management platform.
-It provides capabilities such as fine-grained policies, secret leasing, TTLs, dynamic credentials, rotation and audit logging.
+HashiCorp Vault is a centralized enterprise secrets-management solution.
+It provides features like dynamic secrets, automatic rotation, TTLs, fine-grained access policies, and auditing.

-So if I have a simple Jenkins-specific credential, Jenkins Credentials Manager may be sufficient.

-If multiple systems such as Jenkins, Kubernetes applications and automation tools need centralized secret management, or if I need dynamic secrets and automated rotation, I would use Vault.
+So, if the credentials are mainly required by Jenkins, Jenkins Credentials Manager can be sufficient.
+If multiple applications and platforms need centralized secrets management with advanced security and rotation, I would use Vault.”

-I also wouldn’t automatically put every credential into Vault.
-The choice depends on the organization’s security architecture and requirements.”
+Easy way to remember

+Jenkins Credentials → Jenkins-specific secrets

+Vault → Enterprise-wide secrets + rotation + dynamic credentials

+One-line interview answer

+“Jenkins Credentials Manager securely stores secrets for Jenkins, while Vault provides centralized, advanced secrets management across multiple applications and platforms.”

 ==================================================================

 Q4.
 Jenkins needs to deploy infrastructure to AWS.
 How would you authenticate Jenkins without storing AWS access keys?

-This is very important for your interviews, especially given your previous interview feedback around IAM/OIDC.

-“I would avoid storing long-lived AWS access keys and secret keys in Jenkins.

-I would use an identity-based authentication mechanism, preferably OIDC where supported, to establish trust between Jenkins and AWS IAM.
+Simple interview answer:

-Jenkins authenticates using its identity, AWS STS validates the trust relationship, and STS issues temporary credentials associated with an IAM role.

-That role would have only the permissions required for the pipeline, following least privilege.

-The temporary credentials expire automatically, which is much safer than storing permanent access keys.”
+“I would avoid storing permanent AWS access keys in Jenkins.
+I would use OIDC with an AWS IAM role.
+Jenkins authenticates using OIDC, AWS STS validates the trust relationship, and then provides temporary credentials to the IAM role.
+I would give that role only the permissions required by the pipeline using least privilege.
+Since the credentials are temporary, they expire automatically and are safer than long-lived access keys.”

-Why not store AWS keys in Jenkins Credentials Manager?”
+If interviewer asks: Why not Jenkins Credentials Manager?

-Answer:

-“It’s possible, but long-lived access keys increase the blast radius if compromised.
-I prefer short-lived credentials through IAM roles and OIDC wherever the Jenkins environment and AWS integration support it.”
+“Jenkins Credentials Manager can store AWS keys securely, but those are still long-lived credentials.
+I prefer OIDC and temporary IAM role credentials because there are no permanent keys to rotate or leak.”

+Jenkins

+   ↓

+OIDC

+   ↓

+AWS STS

+   ↓
+Assume IAM Role

+   ↓

+Temporary Credentials

+   ↓

+AWS / Terraform

 ==================================================================